costastf/blind-Pyrsync/README.md

 The script doesn't support smtp authentication yet.(It will propably do sometime.)
 It is assumed that one can send email through the provider's smtp service.
 The recipient or recipients(comma delimited multiple mails: "test@gmail.com,test2@gmail.com") will receive an email with the report of the finished jobs.

 Finally under conf directory we create the backup jobs as json files.
-The name should be the drive's serial number with the json extension.
+The name should be the drive's serial number with json as filetype extension.
 Example : 116AC2101219.json

 It's contents should be in the form of :
 ```